dickeymickey/dickeymickey/README.md

 ## Hi there 👋
 ## My name is Egor Kulyuk
 I used to be a professional poker player.
-I'm now a junior data analyst.
+Now a junior data analyst.
 ### Languages and Tools:
 Python, Pandas, SQL
 ### Links: